mmaz/neet/docs/server.md

 !!! danger "Keep this in mind!"
      The NEET Server is a shared resource!
 Coordinate the times you are using the server with the other NEET teams so that you do not overlap.
 And **remember to shut down your Jupyter Notebook or training script** after you are done.
 Do not leave a training script running - it will reserve all available GPU memory, and prevent other teams from training.

-     If you and another team agree beforehand, you can limit the memory TensorFlow allocates while training, and both teams can train on the server simultaneously.
-Still, in this case, remember to shut down jupyter or your python training script when you are done.
+     **Concurrent usage by multiple teams:** If you and another team agree beforehand, you can [limit the memory TensorFlow allocates while training](https://www.tensorflow.org/guide/using_gpu#allowing_gpu_memory_growth), and both teams can train on the server simultaneously.
+Again remember to shut down jupyter and/or your python training scripts when you are done.
+Additionally, note that if both teams want to concurrently run Jupyter notebook instances, you cannot share the same port (by default, `8888`).
+Different ports will be auto-assigned.
+You can manually specify a port with `jupyter notebook --no-browser --port ####`, for example, `--port 8765`).
+You will need to ensure the port for your notebook instance is forwarded via ssh.

-     Ask the instructors before running any commands with `sudo` rights.
+     Please ask the instructors before running any commands with `sudo` rights.

      Lastly, please do **not** reboot the server!
 Again, ask if you have questions.